 Heartworm medication is essential for pet owners who want their pets to live long and healthy lives.
 A heartworm is a parasitic roundworm that grows in the hearts and lung arteries of dogs, cats, and other animals.
 It is commonly spread through the bite of a mosquito; however, it may be transmitted in other ways, too.

 Animals who develop heartworms can be treated, but the treatment is quite dangerous and even sometimes fatal.
 However, leaving the parasites untreated is not an option, as that option will always end up being fatal.

 When it comes to heartworms, the best way to treat them is to put your pet on a preventive medication.
 One of the best known such medications is Interceptor® by Elanco.
 Elanco produces Interceptor® using PF, Inc. flavoring.

-After obtaining flavor for pet medicines from PF, Inc., Elanco uses the flavoring to subtly mask offensive smells and tastes that would otherwise occur in Interceptor® (and other medications).
+After obtaining flavor for pet medicines from PF LLC., Elanco uses the flavoring to subtly mask offensive smells and tastes that would otherwise occur in Interceptor® (and other medications).
 This makes Interceptor® more palatable to pets, meaning more pets will willingly ingest it.

 The result: healthier pets, and happier owners.
 Now, with Interceptor®, no pet owner has to go through the emotional turmoil of losing a beloved pet to heartworms.

 Heartworms are not the only type of worm that plagues pets.
 Roundworms, hookworms, and tapeworms are all common parasites that infect animals through various means.
 While not all are as deadly as the heartworm, none of them are beneficial and pet owners must do everything they can to help prevent such infestations or treat them when they do take place.